NSO-developer/nso-gitbook/development/core-concepts/packages.md

 ## An Example Package <a href="#d5e4949" id="d5e4949"></a>

-The NSO example collection for developers contains a number of small self-contained examples.
-The collection resides at `$NCS_DIR/examples.ncs/getting-started/developing-with-ncs` Each of these examples defines a package.
+The NSO example collection for contains a number of small self-contained examples.
+The collection resides at `$NCS_DIR/examples.ncs` Each of these examples defines a package.
 Let's take a look at some of these packages.
-The example `3-aggregated-stats` has a package `./packages/stats`.
+The example [examples.ncs/device-management/aggregated-stats](https://github.com/NSO-developer/nso-examples/tree/6.4/device-management/aggregated-stats) has a package `./packages/stats`.
 The `package-meta-data.xml` file for that package looks like this:

 {% code title="An Example Package" %}
 ```xml